 Weight tracking (smart scales only): This feature is incredible to have as it takes away all the tedious work that would otherwise be required to see the changes in your weight over time.
-This way you can easily see trends with the graphs and all the other visuals the phone applications provide for you.
-The Weight Gurus Smart Scale – 0375 can even integrate with programs like FitBit and Google Fit.
+This way you can easily see trends with the graphs and all the other visuals the phone apps provide for you.
+The Weight Gurus – 0375 can even integrate with programs like FitBit and Google Fit.

-Standard scales vs. smart scales
+Standard vs. smart scales

 How we tested

-Consistency & accuracy of weight
+Consistency & accuracy

-To get a feel for the scales, we weighed a subject who wasn’t holding anything.
-Then we weighed them holding dumbbell A (25.8 lb), holding dumbbell B (24.2 lb) and both dumbbells A and B together (49.6 lb).
+To get a feel for the bathroom scales, we weighed a subject who wasn’t holding anything.
+Then we weighed them holding dumbbell A (25.8 pounds), holding dumbbell B (24.2 lb) and both dumbbells A and B together (49.6 lb).
 And yes, the dumbbells are from the same manufacturer and are both supposed to be 25 lb.
 Evidently they weren’t, so we used professionally weighted dumbbells.

-- Accuracy of body weight
+- Accuracy of body weight readings

-- Consistency of body weight
+- Consistency of body weight readings

 - Accuracy of standard weight (100.0 to 200.0 lb)